In Conversation (Singaporean TV program)

 In Conversation, previously known as Conversation With (CW) from 1999 to 2018, is a Singapore television programme broadcast on Asian news network CNA.
 The show has been on the air for 22 years and was twice nominated for Best Talk Show at the Asian Television Awards.
-Notable guests on the interview show include former US President Barack Obama and Nobel Peace Prize recipient Aung San Suu Kyi.
+Notable guests on the interview show includec President of the United States Barack Obama and Nobel Peace Prize recipient Aung San Suu Kyi.

 History

 CW, originally titled In Conversation, debuted on 28 April 1996.
 The show initially aired on Singapore domestic television, on Singapore's English-language station Mediacorp Channel 5 and was produced by the then Television Corporation of Singapore, which was renamed Mediacorp TV in February 2001.

 CW began airing on CNA when the network was launched on 1 March 1999, and would later find an international audience when CNA began broadcasting regionally in September 2000.
 The show is today available in 28 territories, according to CNA, where the network is currently available.
 The program was reverted to its former name on 26 April 2019.